Business

-Accept cryptocurrency payments without a US bank account.
-Compare options, understand settlement, and get started in 5 minutes with NETTEN's non-custodial processor.
+How cryptocurrency payment processing works with a non-custodial provider: compare options, understand settlement, and get started in 5 minutes with NETTEN.

 There's a question I get asked in DMs at least once a week, usually phrased something like: "I'm a freelancer in [country].
 I don't have a US bank account and Stripe won't let me onboard.
 How do I get paid?"

 The honest answer used to be "it's complicated and you're going to lose 8–12% to intermediaries."
 That's no longer true.
-Cryptocurrency payment processing has reached the point where you can spin up a payment link in five minutes, get paid by clients anywhere in the world, and settle in a stablecoin that holds its value — no US bank account required, no Stripe onboarding, no Wise routing dance.
+Cryptocurrency payment processing has reached the point where you can spin up a payment link in five minutes, get paid by clients anywhere in the world, and settle in a stablecoin that holds its value, with the earnings landing in a wallet you control rather than a custodian's account.

 I've spent the last few years helping freelancers, creators, and small businesses make this transition.
-This guide is the version I'd give a friend over coffee: what cryptocurrency payment processing actually is, why the banking requirement is the real friction in 2026, who the major providers are, and a practical walkthrough of getting paid without a US bank.
+This guide is the version I'd give a friend over coffee: what cryptocurrency payment processing actually is, why custody is the choice that shapes everything else, who the major providers are, and a practical walkthrough of getting paid via a non-custodial rail.

 Why a US Bank Account Became the Hidden Tax on Global Work